nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 # Task Manager Application

 A production-ready full-stack task management application with comprehensive linting, security scanning, and best practices.
-Features a React frontend and Python FastAPI backend, orchestrated with Docker Compose for local development.
+Features a React frontend with a modern green color theme and Python FastAPI backend, orchestrated with Docker Compose for local development.

 ## 🎯 Overview

 This project is a complete CRUD application for managing tasks with:
-- **Frontend**: React 18 + Vite with responsive UI
+- **Frontend**: React 18 + Vite with responsive UI and modern green theme
 - **Backend**: Python FastAPI with RESTful API
 - **Data Persistence**: JSON file-based storage with in-memory caching
 - **Testing**: Comprehensive test suite with property-based testing (Hypothesis & fast-check)